wulongict/SpectralArchive/README.md

-# Query for nearest neighbors against a spectral archive with Spectroscape
+# Spectroscape: searching for similar PSMs in spectral archives

 ![example workflow](https://github.com/wulongict/SpectralArchive/actions/workflows/cmake.yml/badge.svg)

 ## Binary installation
 This following command has been teted on Ubuntu 22.04.
-The .deb file of version v1.0.7 can be found in the following [link](https://github.com/wulongict/SpectralArchive/releases/latest).
-Note that there are CPU and GPU version available.
-If you do not have CUDA environment, please try to use CPU version.
+The .deb file of latest version of spectroscape can be found in the following [link](https://github.com/wulongict/SpectralArchive/releases/latest).
+Spectroscape comes with CPU and GPU versions.
+If CUDA environment is not available, please use CPU version.

-Before installation of the deb package, users have to install its dependencies using following commands.
+Spectroscape (CPU version) can be installed on Ubuntu 22.04 using following command lines.
 ```bash
 wget https://github.com/wulongict/SpectralArchive/releases/download/v1.0.8/Spectroscape_CPU-1.0.8-Linux.deb
 sudo apt update
 sudo apt install ./Spectroscape_CPU-1.0.8-Linux.deb
 ```

-The CUDA enviroment is required to install the [GPU version](https://github.com/wulongict/SpectralArchive/releases/download/v1.0.8/Spectroscape_GPU-1.0.8-Linux.deb).
+The [GPU version](https://github.com/wulongict/SpectralArchive/releases/download/v1.0.8/Spectroscape_GPU-1.0.8-Linux.deb) can be installed similarly.
+However, users should first make sure CUDA enviroment avaiable.  .
 Otheriwise, users may see error information as follows.

 ```bash
 spectroscape: error while loading shared libraries: libcudart.so.11.0: cannot open shared object file: No such file or directory